ianmiller347/the-posting-platform/README.md

 You can input certain params to tell the script how to generate your package.
 It will randomly generate some configs for you, so your site is fairly unique every time you run the generation script.
 You can input some params to describe how your platform should look, and it will set a few different things accordingly.

+## Roadmap

+- Create .env on build, inject params based on input
+- Allow input for AWS region
+- Allow input for alternative post/object-types aside from Users and Posts and generate CRUD methods from them

 ## Developing locally

 Run `yarn install` to get the dependencies installed.